Lima Memorial Health System Logo

 Description

-The rotator cuff is a group of muscles and tendons that attach to the bones of the shoulder joint, allowing the shoulder to move and remain stable.
-The tendons can be torn from overuse or injury.
+The rotator cuff is a group of muscles and tendons that attach to the bones of the shoulder joint, allowing the shoulder to move in a coordinated and pain-free way and remain stable.
+The tendons can be torn from overuse, injury, or wearing away over time.

 Pain relief measures, using the shoulder properly, and shoulder exercises may help ease your symptoms.